ahuehmer/SQL-Homework/README.md

 ---

 #### **Data Modeling**
 The first part was to map out and model the data using an Entity Relationship Diagram.
-QuickDBD was used to prodce the finished product:
+QuickDBD was used to produce the finished product:

 ![Getting Started](EmployeeSQL/Employee_DBD.png)